minkymorgan/bytefreq-awk/README.md

                                means the profiler will output it's metrics to STDOUT (standard out) be sure to use a fully qualified name if you wish the output to be written to a different folder.

+There is a test.sh script available to run.
+It will check if you have a test file sourced from the UK Companies House website, and if not fetch it with wget, and then step by step run a full size example of the tools included in this repo.

+     # run it with your implementation preference, as a parameter:
+     . test.sh gawk

 # Usage - charfreq

 This program relies on the unix command "od" and turns each byte in the file into an octet.

-The awk program then reports these in a human readable format.
+The awk program then reports frequencies of these in a human readable format.
 It use is in understanding how to configure parsers for your data.

 Do you set linefeed, or carriage returns, or both?
 Is the data in ASCII or EBCDIC?
 Are their odd binary characters in the file?
-Are there troublesome backticks in the file?
+Are there diacrit marks to accommodate?
 example:

      od -cb testdata/testdata.tab | awk -f charfreq.awk | sort -n